 Stakeholders not participating in sprint reviews is a serious problem.
-It leads to misunderstandings being caught later in the process, sometimes so late that deadlines shift.
+It leads to missteps being caught later in the process, sometimes so late that deadlines shift.

-A lack of participation also sends a message to the team that the product they’re building is not very important.
-That is almost certainly not the case: there are less apocalyptic reasons for the empty seats, as the problems outlined here show.
+A lack of stakeholder participation also sends a message to the team that the product is not important.
+That is almost certainly not the case.

 The techniques outlined in this article should help you overcome the most common reasons people aren’t attending your sprint reviews.